Dudley Boyz: Split, reunion and departure (2002–2005)

 D-Von (left) and Bubba Ray (right) performing the Dudley Death Drop on Lance Storm.

 They continued competing in the tag team division until all three Dudleys were drafted/traded over to SmackDown! in March 2004, Bubba Ray and D-Von aligned with Paul Heyman and feuded with The Undertaker.
 They were also billed from New York City instead of Dudleyville.
 In June of that year, they won the SmackDown! brand's WWE Tag Team Championship, making them the first team to hold both sets of tag team titles in WWE history.
 By July, the Dudleys were helping Spike win matches by interfering in his favor, which Spike seemed to dislike at first, only to reveal his hand as the "boss" of the outfit after they helped him take the WWE Cruiserweight Championship from Rey Mysterio.
 Their final appearance of 2004 as members of the WWE roster was on the November 4 episode of SmackDown! where they were taken out by the Big Show.

-After a lengthy hiatus, Bubba, D-Von and Spike made their final appearance at a WWE sanctioned event as part of the original One Night Stand in June 2005.
+After a lengthy hiatus, Bubba Ray, D-Von and Spike made their final appearance at a WWE sanctioned event as part of the original ECW One Night Stand in June 2005.
 In July 2005, WWE opted not to continue contract renewal negotiations with the Dudley Boyz.
 In addition, there was a mass of wrestlers (including Spike) that were released by WWE for budgetary reasons.
 In August 2005, Bubba and D'Von were issued with legal notices instructing them not to use the (WWE trademarked) name "Dudley".
 This led to a degree of acrimony between the former Dudleys and their erstwhile employers, as they had used the names since 1996, several years before all ECW intellectual property was acquired by WWE as a result of bankruptcy proceedings.
 Both believed Paul Heyman had granted them the rights to the name.